 Organic HTP Oil Solidifier Encapsulator

-Now you can solve the problem of oil spills and oil leaks with a fantastic development.
+Now you can clean up oil spills and oil leaks with a fantastic development.
 Forget about conventional products and old fashioned methods that don't work and cost a fortune.
 Clean more oil with less hassle and disposal cost with HTP.

 American Products Enterprises Corporation is the exclusive manufacturer of a product called HTP that will outperform any conventional absorbent product on the market.

 Because HTP works by solidifying and encapsulating oil on contact, HTP will transform any type of petroleum spill into a fluffy dry substance on contact.
 You can sweep the spill away!
 No other type of product will react to oil like HTP, we guarantee it!

-Not only will HTP solidify oil on hard and dry surfaces, but will do the same job with oil spills on water, wet surfaces, on ice, on snow, in rainy weather, swampy environments, etc. Excellent for spill response in the field, on highways, medians, canals, waterways, troughs, near storm drains, etc. HTP works in any weather conditions on any surface and on any type of petroleum spill, large or small.
+Not only will HTP solidify and clean up oil on hard and dry surfaces, but will clean oil spills on water, wet surfaces, on ice, on snow, in rainy weather, swampy environments, etc. Excellent for spill response in the field, on highways, medians, canals, waterways, troughs, near storm drains, etc. HTP works in any weather conditions on any surface and on any type of petroleum spill, large or small.

 12 great reasons to use HTP